ximenavf92/aiga-unidos/src/speakers/zaid-consuegra-sauza.md

     url: 'https://piratesboneburgers.com/'
 ---

-Undocumented and unafraid Plant-based chef, born in Mexico City.
-Entrepreneur at the core, but with a passion for climate change, human , immigrant & animal rights activism.
+Undocumented and unafraid, plant-based chef Zaid Consuegra Sauza was born in Mexico City.
+He is an entrepreneur at his core, but with a passion for climate change, human, immigrant & animal rights activism.